The Dot and the Line

 Now, this friend is living in this present age.
 He’s suffering.
 He’s got doctors’ appointments, treatment—chemo and radiation—a lot of things going on, but he’s not living for this present age.
 He’s living for the age to come.
 He’s not living for the dot.
 He’s living for the line, and that makes all the difference now and for all of eternity.

-Dannah: That’s Nancy DeMoss Wolgemuth giving us hope for eternity even when the world seems to get more and more crazy.
-Nancy wants to end today’s program with a message from Randy Alcorn that will put an exclamation point on things.
-Revive Our Hearts is able to bring you this kind of teaching because our listeners benefit and want to make the program possible.
+Dannah: That’s Nancy DeMoss Wolgemuth, giving us hope for eternity even when the world seems to get more and more crazy.
+Revive Our Hearts is able to bring you this kind of teaching because listeners like you give to make it possible.
+They’ve said, “I don’t want to be the only one benefiting from these messages.”
+How about you?
+Do you want to share so that others beyond yourself, in other parts of the world, can enjoy and learn, too?

 Tomorrow Nancy will show you how God’s Word can guide what you say online.
-Now, Nancy wanted to play you a clip from speaker and author, Randy Alcorn, that wraps up today’s program.
+Now, Nancy wanted to play you a clip from speaker and author, Randy Alcorn to wrap up today’s program.

 This life is just a dot.
 And from that dot extends a line, and that line is going to go out forever.
 We all live in the dot.
 But if we’re smart, we’re not going to live for the dot.
 We’re going to live for the line with the people of God—God, who will live forever.
 People, who will live forever.
 His Word, which will live forever.